nosolls/arpspoof/README.md

 ```

 Since the user facing interface of the hacker and server containers is the Jupyter notebook we expose port 8888 to be accessible on the
 host machine.
-The victim container similarly provides the VNC interface at port 80.
+The victim container provides the VNC interface on port 80.

 ### Usage
 On navigating to the URL of the hacker container in your browser, you will be presented with a Jupyter notebook interface displaying a list of files
 and folders.
 Click to select the Hacker.ipynb Jupyter notebook to begin.
 The notebook includes a step-by-step overview of how to examine the ARP
 tables, use ping to establish simple communication between the victim and server, and run the ARP poisoning attack from the hacker.
 Following the
-attack, you will re-examine the ARP tables to confirm success of the attack, and, discover how the regular communication is *seemingly* unaffected
+attack, you will re-examine the ARP tables to confirm success of the attack, and, discover how the regular communication is *seemingly* unaffected unless examined closely.
-from the layperson's point of view.

 ## How to Contribute